Logo

 • Building Business by Doing the Things You Enjoy - Many advisors and their families participate is sports, children's organizations and local activities.
 How can you communicate 'What you do' to people within the group?
 How do you raise your visibility?
 Identify opportunities?
 Do business?

 • Why You? - Establishing Your Value With HNW Prospects - Why should I do business with you?
-What do you offer clients?
-Is it offered by most, some or few others?
+What do you offer that is also offered by most, some or few others?
 What do HNW clients want?
 How do successful advisors explain their value?
 How do other advisors compete for your clients?

 Proactive Daily Prospecting Strategies